milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 11 Add a separate user besides root
 12 Reboot

-reboot
-login as root
-ping something
+Cool, the base system is ready.
+Now we have to install the needed tools and drivers.

+Login with the root user

+Check internet connection first : ping freebsd.org

+If it's not working you have to figure out why the wifi interface is down - dmesg, sysctl, etc

+'''
-PKG install sudo
+pkg install sudo
-yes for PKG
+'''

+It will offer you to install package, say yes
-yes for sudo
+After installing pkg, say yes for sudo install

+The we have to add your separate user to the sudoers file.

 add user to sudoers